 sharpening of interpersonal perception, in learning to recognize and

 intervene in patterns which contribute to: group dynamics, role

 accessibility, act hunger, isolation, burnout, change, impasse and

-disentegration, as well as those patterns which are crucial to well being across the life span.
+disintegration.
+We explore those patterns in order to promote well being across the life span.